George Bell Productions, Ltd.

 Elective: Agency: Art or Agony: An elective course designed to cause brokers to “stop…and…think” about his/her actions or inactions when working with buyers and sellers or landlords and tenants, especially when acting as a dual agent.

-Elective: Agency vs. Procuring Cause: An elective course designed to identify, distinguish and discuss the differences between agency relationships and being the procuring cause of a successful transaction.
+Elective: Agency vs. Procuring Cause and REALTOR Ethics: An elective course designed to identify, distinguish and discuss the differences between agency relationships and being the procuring cause of a successful transaction.

 Elective: And the Commission Says: This four-hour elective course surveys the Real Estate Commission’s position on various issues as portrayed in articles published in the Bulletin from March 1977 to the late 1990s, as updated in 2012.